assertivist/speakeasy/README.md

 About
 -----
-Speakeasy is written in PHP (persistent server) and JavaScript (on the client).
-It uses WebSockets extensively and borrows websockets-js to implement a Flash fall-back for browsers that do not have support (lately becoming few and far between).
-Also included is a half-finished CGI implementation of the server written in C.
+Speakeasy is written completely in Javascript using node.js on the server.

 ### To run

+node speakeasy.js

-The game uses MySQL for record-keeping and storing user information.
+The game uses Redis for data storage.

-You shouldn't attempt to run this yet.
-The code is still very messy.
-Your PHP must be compiled with socket support, and then you must run the persistent server on the host:

-	php -q wiseguy.php

-Browsing to `client.php` will then attempt to connect to the server and you will be asked for credentials etc.
+Browsing to http://host/ will then attempt to connect to the server and you will be asked for credentials etc.

-Contributing
+Other Games
 -----------

-If you must, you can fork...
+If you happen to stop by and think, "Oh, I love those parlor games such as Mafia or Thermonuclear War!", be sure to watch for speakeasy to go live out on the internet soon.
+Mafia and TNW are slated for inclusion but I am completely open to adding more games in the future.
+The game logic will be modularized so that they can all be plugged into the same system.